 The Council is responsible for any refunds relating to back-dated Non Domestic Rates appeals.
-The total provision which the Council believes it is necessary to make with regard to outstanding business rate appeals is £0.3m.
+The total provision which the Council believes it is necessary to make with regard to outstanding business rate appeals is £0.9m.
 This represents the share of the appeals provision which relates to North Kesteven District Council only.

-Description 2019/20
+Description 2020/21

 £'000

-Balance at 1 April 2019 (405)
+Balance at 1 April 2020 (314)

-Additional provisions made in 2019/20 (74)
+Additional provisions made (747)

-Amounts used in 2019/20 10
+Amounts used 132

-Amounts reversed unused in 2019/20 155
+Amounts reversed unused 39

-Balance at 31 March 2020 (314)
+Balance at 31 March 2021 (890)